 Assistive equipment like a walker or wheelchair will give your child the support and security they need.
 Having these options available to them means that they can rest or be supported as and when required.
 In addition, it will likely give them the confidence to try to move around more independently while making everyday tasks a little easier.

 Assistive equipment can also include tablets and communication boards to help your child express how they feel or what they would like to say.

-Start early with speech therapy
+Start early with speech therapy.

-Some children with cerebral palsy may struggling with speech, while others will only ever be able to communicate non-verbally.
+Some children with cerebral palsy may struggle with speech, while others will only ever be able to communicate non-verbally.
 Finding a way to understand your child’s needs or what they are saying will take time and patience, but it can be done.

 As the condition affects the motor skills needed to feed themselves, you might need to help your child eat at every mealtime.
 But even with this added responsibility, you should still encourage the family to eat together.
 Everyone can benefit from a nutritious and healthy diet, and feeding everyone the same food will help your child feel included.

 Although extra steps and more patience are required when parenting a child with cerebral palsy, there are still plenty of ways to make their – and your – quality of life happy and comfortable.